-- It is unclear from the literature what minimum inoculum loads are required for infection.
-Under natural conditions, a critical mass of spores would be needed to ensure sufficient inoculum was available so that the probability of spores distributing to a susceptible host tissue was high enough for infection to occur.
-Cucuzza and Sall (1982) found that disease severity was a function of inoculum load (pycnidia/cm2).
-However, in one year of their study, they observed more than a twofold increase in disease severity despite only half the inoculum load.
-Cucuzza and Sall (1982) cited rainfall patterns as a potential causal factor to account for the difference.
-A number of authors, cited throughout this pest risk assessment, report on the importance of temperature, humidity, total rainfall and sufficient wetting periods as critical factors for Phomopsis infection and disease development.
-Although it is theoretically possible that a single conidium present on imported table grapes could initiate an infection, in practice, many environmental factors affect the likelihood that P. viticola will infect, and cause disease on, new host tissues. - Field experiments have shown that dispersal can occur from infected cane material detached from the vine (1989a).
+- Field experiments have shown that dispersal can occur from infected cane material detached from the vine (Pscheidt and Pearson 1989a).
 Infected canes ranging in weight from approximately 200-900 grams were bundled and suspended above vines prior to bud burst.
-Each bundle produced between 1721-3773 pycnidia under field conditions, and then post sporulation, new vine growth was sampled directly below the infected canes.
+Each bundle produced between 1721 and 3773 pycnidia under field conditions, and then post sporulation, new vine growth was sampled directly below the infected canes.
 In this experiment disease incidence on sampled new growth ranged from approximately 2-40% (Pscheidt and Pearson 1989a). - The experiment by Pscheidt and Pearson (1989a) shows that even when large inoculum sources are produced in the field, directly above susceptible host tissue, the majority of sampled tissue was not infected (based on incubation for 60 hours at 22°C).
 The ability of P. viticola to disperse from an infected rachis, most likely below a host, to receptive host tissue would be considerably less.
 It is important to note that these field experiments were conducted in New York vineyards during significant bloom rains with sufficient cane wetness and suitable low temperatures.
 Therefore, should any viable conidia produced on infected table grape bunches be transferred to susceptible host material, it is likely that there is a relatively lower chance of initiating an infection under the Western Australian climate, which is warmer and drier than that of New York. - As was presented in the probability of importation, P. viticola can infect most parts of the vine including the shoots, leaves, rachises and fruits, with young immature tissues being most susceptible (Erincik et al. 2001; Nita et al. 2006).
 However, the late season developing tissues are rarely symptomatic, indicating that climatic conditions are unfavourable during these latter developmental stages, or that these tissues do not tend to carry viable inoculums (Erincik et al. 2001).
-Similarly, Mostert et al. (Mostert et al. 2000) showed that P. viticola preferentially colonised the node and internode tissues.
+Similarly, Mostert et al. (2000) showed that P. viticola preferentially colonised the node and internode tissues.
 This would suggest that to initiate a new infection, P. viticola contaminated imported bunches would need to be transferred to vegetative host tissues early in the growing season. - Once transferred to suitable host material, appropriate temperatures and moisture would be required to initiate infection in the canes and leaves.
-Erincik et al. (2003) reported that

-7.4h of wetness was required for leaf infection at 18° C and that the optimum temperature for leaf and cane infection was between 16° C and 20° C.
+Erincik et al. (2003) reported that 7.4 h of wetness was required for leaf infection at 18°C and that the optimum temperature for leaf and cane infection was between 16°C and 20°C. - For waste discarded in commercial vineyards existing pest management would influence the ability of a spore to infect a new host.
+Black spot (Elsinoe ampelina) and downy mildew (Plasmopara viticola) are present in Western Australia and both pathogens are associated with wet weather (Ash 2000; Plant Health Australia 2001c; Taylor 2012).
+There are several fungicides registered for the control of black spot, downy mildew and Phomopsis viticola in Western Australia (DAFWA 2011) and the application of these fungicides are recommended to manage Phomopsis viticola (Rawnsley 2012).
+Vineyards that apply fungicides to manage black spot and downy mildew would also limit the ability of Phomopsis viticola to infect a new host.